Daily Newsletters

 Materials: Stretchy knit upper

-Special features: Available in wide and extra wide; cushioned sole; pressure-relieving rocker bottom
+Special features: Cushioned sole; pressure-relieving rocker bottom

 These Orthofeet orthopedic shoes offer a wide toe box with a soft-padded fabric interior to alleviate pressure on swollen feet as well as pain from other common foot concerns, such as bunions and hammertoes.
 “The shoe has a cushioned sole with a mild rocker bottom to improve the ease of walking and propulsion but offers a rubber outsole to provide grip and improved stability, which is better for someone with balance issues or neuropathy,” Dr. Daughtry says.
 These come with an Arch Booster that you can pop in for added arch support — a bonus if you have flat feet

 What testers say: “I got a new pair of OrthoFeet Lava Stretch Knit shoes a few weeks before a trip to Spain.
-Over seven days in Madrid, Toledo, and Segovia I walked an average of 25,000 steps a day, with several 10 mile days.
+Over seven days in Madrid, Toledo, and Segovia, I walked an average of 25,000 steps a day, with several 10 mile days.
 One thing to know about Madrid before you go is that it is HILLY!
-My OrthoFeet shoes kept me comfortable and pain free for the whole trip.
+My OrthoFeet shoes kept me comfortable and pain-free for the whole trip.
 No hot spots, no arch pain.
 I’ve only bought OrthoFeet shoes since they relieved my plantar fasciitis in 2020.
 This trip validates my choice — I’m a customer for life.”

-Price upon publish date of this article: $120
+Price upon publish date of this article: $109.99

-10 Best Shoes for Diabetics 2023
+11 Best Shoes for Diabetics 2025

 Size range: 6 to 16 men’s; 5 to 13 women’s

-Materials: Knit upper
+Materials: Jacquard mesh upper

 Cushioned sneakers are an important addition to a footwear wardrobe for people with diabetes, and the Asics Gel Nimbus (as their name aptly suggests) are so plush, you’ll feel like you’re walking on a cloud.
-“When people with diabetes lose the ability to feel pain from neuropathy, it impairs their ability to detect harmful stimuli that may lead to the formation of potentially dangerous foot ulcers and wounds,” Dr. Cunha says.
-“The Asics Gel Nimbus 25 features a full-length Gel cushioning system that absorbs shock and minimizes pressure on key areas, such as the heel and forefoot, reducing the risk of developing wounds.”
-The cushioning is extra soft and responsive, which is ideal if you are on your feet all day.
+“When people with diabetes lose the ability to feel pain from neuropathy, it impairs their ability to detect harmful stimuli that may lead to the formation of potentially dangerous foot ulcers and wounds,” Dr. Cunha says. “[These shoes] feature a full-length gel cushioning system that… minimizes pressure on key areas, such as the heel and forefoot, reducing the risk of developing wounds.”
+The aforementioned cushioning provides shock absorption and softness in equal measure, which is ideal if you are on your feet all day.
 And the knit material is very breathable and stretchy, giving your feet the room they need to move freely.

-10 Best Shoes for Diabetics 2023
+11 Best Shoes for Diabetics 2025

 Best work shoes for diabetics